Welcome

 What started as a proof of concept in automated knowledge engineering evolved into a living reference: AI agents parse primary and secondary sources, identify relationships between thinkers, ideas, movements, and arguments, and populate a richly linked database that surfaces connections a human reader might take years to uncover.
 The result is a navigable encyclopedia where every philosopher, concept, and school of thought exists within a web of meaningful relationships,influence chains, dialectical oppositions, shared premises, and historical context.

-Cloud architecture, full-stack engineering, and AI development over 15 years of delivering solutions across startups, enterprises, and everything in between.
-From TypeScript, Python, and Go applications, over VPSes, AWS, Azure and GCP infrastructure to the work spans AI, serverless platforms, expert systems, and much more.
+Cloud architecture, full-stack engineering, and AI development over two decades of delivering solutions across startups, enterprises, and everything in between.
+From TypeScript, Python, and Go applications, over VPSes, AWS, Azure and GCP infrastructure to the work that spans through AI powered tools, serverless platforms, expert systems, and much more.

 This website is not a company website.